Weekly Green Organics Trial

 Yes.
 All businesses in the City of Burnside are entitled to the standard suite of bins (organics, recycling and landfill) if space allows.
 Please contact us to order bins (subject to eligibility checks).

-My business does not require a green organics bin.
+Our business does not require a green organics bin.
 Will my landfill bin still be collected fortnightly?

 I have a number of staff that mange our bins.
 Can council offer some training support for us to use the bins correctly?